Player Events & Interactions

 Chat Events

 Chat events fire every time a player types.
-This is how custom commands work - you intercept the message before it displays to everyone:
+This is how custom commands work - you use beforeEvents.chatSend to intercept the message BEFORE it displays, allowing you to cancel it or process it.

 world.beforeEvents.chatSend.subscribe((event) => {

-const player = event.sender;
+const player = event.sender; // Who typed the message

-const message = event.message;
+const message = event.message; // What they typed

-// Block certain words
+// **Chat filtering** - block certain words

 if (message.includes("forbidden")) {